This post may contain affiliate links. Please read my full disclosure

 What is transcription ?

 Transcription is a typed representation of an audio file.
-In other words, it’s the backbone of transcription because you listen to a recorded file and type out what you hear.
+In other words, you listen to a recorded file and type out what you hear.

 There are 3 main types of transcription: